How to get touch with us over the festive period

 The case that was argued for the Developer in the High Court was that:

-(ii) Paragraph 181 of the NPPF did not enable the Inspector to take into account considerations which were legally irrelevant to those conditions.
+(ii) Paragraph 181 of the NPPF did not enable the Inspector to take into account considerations that were legally irrelevant to those conditions.
 Phosphate generation was outside the scope of the considerations capable of being relevant to the discharge of the conditions in question.

-Sir Ross Cranston, sitting as High Court Judge, concluded that whilst the provisions of the Habitats Regulations first appear to be confined in their application to the planning permission stage and not to reserved matters or the discharge of conditions stage, a purposive interpretation of the Habitats Regulations and the Habitats Directive (the “Conservation of Natural Habitats and of Wild Flora and Fauna Directive”) which remains part of UK law should be applied such that the Regulations do apply to the discharge of conditions and so an appropriate assessment would be required.
+Sir Ross Cranston, sitting as High Court Judge, concluded that whilst the provisions of the Habitats Regulations first appear to be confined in their application to the planning permission stage and not to reserved matters or the discharge of conditions stage, a purposive interpretation of the Habitats Regulations and the Habitats Directive (the “Conservation of Natural Habitats and Wild Flora and Fauna Directive”) which remains part of UK law should be applied such that the Regulations do apply to the discharge of conditions and so an appropriate assessment would be required.
 The Habitats Directive and Habitats Regulations mandate that an appropriate assessment be undertaken before a project is consented, irrespective of the stage the process has reached according to UK planning law.

 Secondly, the impacts on the Ramsar Site and paragraph 181 of the NPPF could not be said to be irrelevant considerations in this development.
 The Habitats Regulations apply to Ramsar sites as provided by the NPPF in circumstances where the Council’s shadow appropriate assessment shows that if the project is permitted it will cause harm to the Ramsar site.